-Your job interviewer may ask you if you’re willing to travel.
-But, typically, you’ll only get this question if the job requires some regular level of travel.
+If you're applying for a job that will require some regular travel, you should prepare for that question in your interview.
 If an interviewer asks this question, it’s to see if you’re willing and able to travel as much as the job requires.
 If you’ve applied for a job like this, it’s a good idea to think about how to answer questions about travel.

 How to Answer Interview Questions About Travel

 Know the travel requirements beforehand.
 Ideally, you should know if the job requires travel before you apply.
-If you know you absolutely cannot travel for work, do not apply to jobs that require regular travel.
+If you know you absolutely cannot travel for work, simply don't apply for those sorts of jobs.